-People affected by lung cancer do not usually develop symptoms in the early stages of the condition, but eventually they may develop a persistent cough, start coughing up blood, feel breathless, experience unexplained fatigue and weight loss and find breathing or coughing painful.
+People affected by lung cancer do not usually develop symptoms in the early stages of the condition; however, they may eventually develop a persistent cough, start coughing up blood, feel breathless, experience unexplained fatigue and weight loss, as well as painful breathing or coughing.

-The two main types of lung cancer are non-small cell lung cancer and small cell lung cancer.
-Surgery is generally used to treat non-small cell lung cancer.
-Small cell lung cancer is not usually treated with surgery, unless it is in the very early stages, because this form of lung cancer has usually spread beyond the lung by time it has been diagnosed meaning it is not possible to remove it all using surgery.
+Comparatively, small cell lung cancer is not usually treated with surgery unless it is in the very early stages, as this form of lung cancer has usually spread beyond the lung by the time it has been diagnosed, thereby eliminating the ability of surgery to remove all tumors by this stage.
 Generally, chemotherapy and radiotherapy are used to treat small cell lung cancer.

 A wedge resection involves removing a small, wedge-shaped area of the lung that contains the cancer, along with some of the surrounding healthy tissue.
-This operation is only performed when the physician thinks the cancer has been diagnosed while it is in the early stages and is only present in one very small area of the lung.
+This operation is only performed when the physician thinks cancer has been diagnosed while it is in the early stages and is only present in one very small area of the lung.

-When two lobes are removed, the procedure is referred to as bilobectomy.
-A specialist will recommend this procedure if they think the cancer is presenting in just one area of the lung.
+When two lobes are removed, the procedure is referred to as a bilobectomy.
+A specialist will recommend this procedure if they believe that the cancer is presenting in just one area of the lung.
 This is the most commonly used operation for treating lung cancer.

 A small proportion of people with lung cancer undergo an operation called a sleeve resection.
 This may be performed in order to avoid removing the entire lung if the cancer is located within a central area of the lung and is growing into one of the bronchi.
-The affected bronchial tissue is removed along with any surrounding cancer in the lobe.
+The affected bronchial tissue is removed, along with any surrounding cancer in the lobe.